PacificBiosciences/trgt/README.md

 - 0.9.0
   - Add support for polyalanine repeats (by allowing characters `N` in the motif sequence)
   - Fix a bug causing TRVZ to error out on polyalanine repeats
+- 1.0.0
+  - **Breaking change**: TRGT and TRVZ are now merged into a single binary.
+Users need to run subcommands `trgt genotype` and `trgt plot` for genotyping and visualization, respectively.
+  - **Breaking change**:  A padding base is now automatically added to all genotyped allele sequences in the VCF file, ensuring better compliance with VCF standards and handling of zero-length alleles.
+  - Added a new subcommand `trgt validate`.
+This command allows for validation of a repeat catalog against a given reference genome and reports statistics for any malformed entries.
+  - Lower memory footprint: Better memory management significantly reduces memory usage with large repeat catalogs.
+  - Updated error handling: Malformed entries are now logged as errors without terminating the program.
+  - Added shorthand CLI options to simplify command usage.

 ### DISCLAIMER